ContentWarning/Content-Warning-Mod-Templates/content/Harmony/README.md

-# Lethal Company Mod Template
+# Content Warning Harmony Template

 Thank you for using the mod template!
 Here are a few tips to help you on your journey: